Yusuboy/revenue-forecasting/README.md

-# Revenue Forcasting
+# Revenue Forecasting

 ## Project Overview

-This project is focused on enhancing the revenue forecasting capabilities for a real-world ICT company that is part of a major global ICT corporation
+This software is focused on enhancing the revenue forecasting capabilities for an ICT company that is part of a major global ICT corporation

 ### Company Details